Graph-Based Tests for Two-Sample Comparisons of Categorical Data: The Test Statistic Based on

 \section{The Test Statistic Based on $R_\aMDP$}

-We first assume $N$, the total number of observations, to be even.
+We assume $N$, the total number of observations, to be even.
 Let $K_0$ be the number of categories containing an odd number of subjects.
 Since $N$ is even, $K_0$ is even. ($K_0$ can be 0.).
 Without loss of generality, let categories $1,\dots,K_0$ be the categories containing an odd number of subjects, and categories $K_0+1,\dots, K$ be the categories containing an even number of subjects.
-More notations are defined below.
+More notations are as follows.

 \begin{itemize} \item $\calA = \{ \bx = (x_1, \dots, x_{K_0})^T: x_i\in\{a,b\}, i=1,\dots,K_0\}$: all possible combinations of group identities of the subjects with one from each of the categories containing an odd number of subjects. \item $R_0(n_a, n_b)$: the number of edges connecting subjects from different groups averaged over all perfect pairings of $n_a$ points from group $a$ and $n_b$ points from group $b$ in the same category, with $n_a + n_b$ being even. \item $R_\bx, \bx\in \calA$: the number of edges connecting subjects from different groups averaged over all MDPs on categories $1,\dots,K_0$. \end{itemize}